On quantum $K$-groups of partial flag manifolds: Introduction

 \section{Introduction}

-Let $G$ be a simply connected simple algebraic group over $\C$ with a maximal torus $H$ and a Borel subgroup $B$ that contains $H$.
-For each (standard) parabolic subgroup $B \subset P \subset G$, we have a partial flag variety $G / P$.
+Let $G$ be a connected, simply connected, simple algebraic group over $\C$ with a maximal torus $H$ and a Borel subgroup $B$ that contains $H$.
+For each parabolic subgroup $P \subset G$ that contains $B$, the associated partial flag manifold is denoted by $G / P$.
 Let $\Gr$ denote the affine Grassmannian of $G$.
-In this note, we describe the $H$-equivariant small quantum $K$-group $qK_H ( G / P )$ of $G / P$ as a quotient of the $H$-equivariant small quantum $K$-group $qK_H ( G / B )$ of $G / B$.
+In this paper, we describe the $H$-equivariant small quantum $K$-group $qK_H ( G / P )$ of $G / P$ as a quotient of the $H$-equivariant small quantum $K$-group $qK_H ( G / B )$ of $G / B$.

-The work of Peterson \cite{Pet97} (on quantum cohomology), whose main results appeared as Lam-Shimozono \cite{LS10}, states that we can recover the structure of the $H$-equivariant small quantum cohomology $qH_H ( G / P )$ of $G / P$ by using the $H$-equivariant cohomology of $\Gr$.
-In this context, we have a ring surjection $qH_H ( G / B ) \to qH_H ( G / P )$ as a consequence of detailed study (\cite{LL10}).
+Peterson~\cite{Pet97} (on quantum cohomology) claimed that the ring structure of $qH_H(G/P)$ can be recovered from the equivariant homology ring $H_*^H(\Gr)$ with the Pontryagin product, and Lam--Shimozono~\cite{LS10} later established a precise form of this assertion.
+In this setting, the existence of a ring surjection $qH_H ( G / B ) \twoheadrightarrow qH_H ( G / P )$ follows from a detailed analysis, as demonstrated in~\cite{LL10}.

-In \cite{Kat18c,Kat18d}, we shed a light on the $K$-theoretic version of the above relation (for $G/B$) by employing the equivariant $K$-group of a semi-infinite flag manifold (\cite{KNS17}) as a mediator, following an idea by Givental \cite{Giv94}.
-From this view point, the connection between $qK_H ( G / P )$'s for different $P$'s looks simpler as the structure of $K _H ( G / P )$ is known to be governed by that of $K _H ( G / B )$ through the pullback map $K_H ( G / P ) \to K_H ( G / B )$.
+In~\cite{Kat18c,Kat18d}, we investigated the $K$-theoretic analogue of the aforementioned relation by utilizing the equivariant $K$-theory of a semi-infinite flag manifold (cf.~\cite{KNS17}) as a mediating object, following an idea of Givental~\cite{Giv94}.
+This perspective offers a clearer understanding of the relationship between the quantum $K$-groups $qK_H ( G / P )$ for varying $P$ via the pushforward maps along morphisms between semi-infinite flag manifolds.